squid-cache/squid-cache.github.io/SquidCodingGuidelines.rst

       bool empty() const; // XXX: may look like a "become empty" command }}}

+== Component Macros ==

+Squid uses autoconf defined macros to eliminate experimental or optional components at build time.

+ * name should start with USE_
+ * should be tested with #if and #if !  rather than #ifdef or #ifndef
+ * should be wrapped around all code related solely to a component; including compiler directives and #include statements

 == File naming ==

   * .h files should only declare one class or a collection of simple, closely related classes.
-  * Any .h file should be parseable as a single translation unit (ie it includes it's dependent headers / forward declares classes as needed).
   * No two file names that differ only in capitalization
   * For new group of files, follow [[Features/SourceLayout]]

+ENFORCED:

+  * .h files MUST be parseable as a single translation unit [[BR]] (ie it includes it's dependent headers / forward declares classes as needed).

+== File #include guidelines ==

+'''.cc'''
+  * include either config.h or squid.h as their first include
+   * config.h - minimal dependency include
+   * squid.h - full squid dependency tree include (globals, protos, types, defines, everything is in here)

+'''.h''' and '''.cci'''
+ * prefer config.h over squid.h
+ * must include config.h before any component USE_ macros

+'''all'''
+ * place internal header includes above system includes
+ * reference internal includes by their full internal path (may exclude src/ from path)
+ * sort internal includes alphabetically
+ * minimal system includes
+ * wrap system include in autoconf HAVE_FILE_H protection macros
+ * sort system includes alphabetically
+  * should import order-dependent headers through libcompat

+Preferred include layout:
+{{{
+#include "squid.h"

+#include "cutom.h"
+#include "local.h"

+#ifdef HAVE_ACCESS_H
+#include <access.h>
+#endif
+#ifdef HAVE_STDLIB_H
+#include <stdlib.h>
+#endif
+}}}

 == C source guidelines ==
 As per Squid2CodingGuidelines.